DJS v. Department for Communities (PIP) NI Com 22 (C2/21-22)

 ‘The [claimant] had “failed to provide any additional medical evidence despite an adjournment for this”’

-The Commissioner notes that the tribunal misunderstood the reason for the adjournment on this occasion.
+The Commissioner noted that the tribunal misunderstood the reason for the adjournment on this occasion.

 The adjournment was given because the claimant was unable to attend a hearing.
 It was not granted to allow him to provide medical evidence.
 The LQM had simply taken the opportunity to direct the claimant to obtain his GP notes and records and bring them to the next hearing.